Experimenting with ExternalDNS

 ExternalDNS Operator creates and manages ExternalDNS controller

-instances defined by custom resources (CRs) of kind: ExternalDNS
+instances defined by custom resources (CRs) of kind: ExternalDNS.

 The ExternalDNS Operator is available as a Tech Preview in OpenShift Container Platform 4.10.
 So, it is visible in the OperatorHub catalogue out-of-the-box.
 The official docs explain how to install the operator via the OperatorHub web console.
 The instructions were easy to follow.